Formula Period Profits definition

 • The “Installment Payment Discount” shall equal (i) the Formula Period Profits (as defined in Subsection (f) below) for such Formula Period divided by the Earnings Threshold; multiplied by (ii) ninety percent (90%).

-• If the Shareholder fails to deliver notice of acceptance or objection to the Formula Period Profits Statement within such five (5) day period, the Shareholder shall be deemed to have accepted the Formula Period Profits Statement.
+• If the Shareholder fails to deliver notice of acceptance or objection to the Formula Period Profits Statement or the calculation of the Fair Market Value of the PainCare Shares, or both, within such thirty (30) business day period, the Shareholder shall be deemed to have accepted the Formula Period Profits Statement, the calculation and the Installment Payment.

 • Within sixty (60) days after the end of each Formula Period, PainCare or its Affiliate shall prepare and deliver to the Shareholder a financial statement presenting the Formula Period Profits for the Surviving Corporation for the applicable Formula Period (the “Formula Period Profits Statement”).